GleammerRay/CompRetty/README.md

 ## Library

 Library exports:
+- `PlayerType` - Type of a player.
+Any, ready or not ready.
+- `VoteType` - Type of a vote.
+None, against or for.
 - `CompRettyPlayer` - A CompRetty team player.
 Contains player preferences and methods to operate on them.
 - `CompRettyTeam` - A CompRetty team.
 Contains preferences, team players and methods to operate on them.
 - `CompRettyTeams` - A wrapper for the competition teams list.
 Contains teams and team related helper methods.
+- `CompRettyVotes` - Helper class for managing player votes.
+- `CompRettyShuffle` - A CompRetty shuffle.
+Contains channel ID, teams, votes and methods to operate on them.
 - `CompRettyCompetition` - A CompRetty competition.
 Contains competition preferences, teams and methods to operate on them.
 - `CompRettyChannel` - A channel that uses the CompRetty bot.
 Contains channel preferences, current competition and methods to operate on them.
 - `CompRettyGuild` - A guild that uses the CompRetty bot.
 Contains guild preferences, channels and methods to operate on them.